 Meeting Date: September 15, 2020

 Title: Gravel Resurfacing Plan for 2021-2030

-Description: This report recommends an updated Gravel Resurfacing Plan, extending the horizon of the 10-year plan from 2021 to 2030 and enhancing gravel application to maintain the level of service for gravel roads in the presence of increasingly strenuous winters.
+Description: This report recommends an updated Gravel Resurfacing Plan, extending the horizon of the 10-year plan from 2021 to 2030 and enhancing gravel application to maintain the level of service for gravel roads in the present of increasingly strenuous winters.

 Ward Number: All Wards

 Author and Title: Adam Found, Manager of Corporate Assets

-Recommendation on(s):
+Recommendation(s):

 That Report CA2020-002, Gravel Resurfacing Plan for 2021-2030, be received; and

-CA2020-002, be ad surfacing Plan 2021-2030, attached as Appendix A to Report opted for the purpose of complementing the 5-Year Roads forming future capital budgets.
+That the Gravel Resurfacing Plan 2021-2030, attached as Appendix A to Report CA2020-002, be adopted for the purpose of complementing the 5-Year Roads Capital Plan and informing future capital budgets.

 Department Head:

 Financial/Legal/HR/Other:

 Chief Administrative Officer: